yahoo/sherlock/README.md

 ### Redis Database

 Sherlock uses a Redis backend [Redis](https://redis.io/) to store job metadata, generated anomaly reports, among other information, and as a persistent job queue.
+Keys related to Reports have retention policy.
+Hourly job reports have retention of 14 days and daily/weekly/monthly job reports have 1 year of retention.

 ### Sherlock UI